ldklab/scored23_release/README.md

 #### 1. ASTParser.py

-<p>- Edit the MongoDB database details as per your own setup.
+- Edit the MongoDB database details as per your own setup.
 The default settings are applied for local default MongoDB database instance.

 #### 2. ASTLooper.py